folio-org/raml-module-builder/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file ["LICENSE"](https://github.com/folio-org/raml-module-builder/blob/master/LICENSE) for more information.

-##### This documentation includes information about the Raml-Module-Builder framework
+## Introduction

-and examples of how to use it.
+This documentation includes information about the Raml-Module-Builder framework and examples of how to use it.

 The goal of the project is to abstract away as much boilerplate functionality as